Wednesday, February 24, 2021

 The back of the Swedish Entry card Inresekortet , the one with L-number was used for the Swedish police records and information about the place of stay of the immigrants.
 When Weiss Eva and her sister Vera left Sweden just 2 years after arrival.
 Probably she was in the group of children and youngsters that went to port of Calais to Paris and thereafter to Lyon and finally as legal immigrants to Eretz Israel.

-The trip of the White Boat S/S Kastelholm with code name Black ship, that started on July 25, 1945 was a short trip to port of Malmö.
+The trip of the White Boat S/S Kastelholm with code name Black ship, which started on July 25, 1945, was a short trip to port of Malmö.
 Each child on the list has its L-number on it.
 L-number was the number of the Swedish Inresekortet, Entry card to Sweden.
-The L-number appears on numerous Swedish document treated to the Holocaust survivors brought to Sweden at the end of WWII.
+The L-number appears on numerous Swedish documents related to the Holocaust survivors brought to Sweden at the end of WWII.
 Eva Weiss has the L number 7900.
-The same number is seen in the right top corner of her DP-2 card issued in Lübeck 2 days prior to the departure to Sweden.
+The same number is seen in the right top corner of her DP-2 card issued in Lübeck 2 days before her departure to Sweden.

 Code SHMA: UNRRASHIP Weiss Eva b1932 Kinderheim

 At the UNRRAs Lübeck Transit Hospital the the Weiss sisters, born August 8, 1932, were given Entry cards to Sweden with numbers L: 7798 and L: 7900.
-Also new DP-2 cards were issued there on the July 24th, 1945.
-Both cards include the information about theirs and their parents fate during the Holocaust.
+Also new DP-2 cards were issued there on July 24th, 1945.
+Both cards include information about their and their parent's fate during the Holocaust.
 Arolsen archives.

 Code SHMA for upper picture: DP-2 Weiss Eva b1932 Kinderheim

 Among the patients that arrived on the White Boat S/S Kastelholm to Malmö, Sweden were two of Mengele´s twins with tattoos A-6026 and A-6027.
-They were just twelve-year-old when they came to their first concentration camp Auschwitz where they lost their mother upon arrival.
-Above two documents with the names of sisters Weiss from the Auschwitz.
-The lower one is signed by infamous dr. Mengele.
-Auschwitz museum archives.
+They were just twelve years old when they came to their first concentration camp Auschwitz where they lost their mother upon arrival.
+Above are two documents with the names of sisters Weiss from Auschwitz.
+The lower one is signed by the infamous dr. Mengele.
+Auschwitz Museum archives.

 Code SHMA: AuschwitzA Weiss Eva b1932 Kinderheim